lelegard/arm64-code/aes/README.md

 Performance ratio: encrypt: 19.1601, decrypt: 20.4752
 ~~~

-On an AWS Graviton 3 processor (Arm Neoverse V1 core), the performance ratio is similar:
+On an AWS Graviton 3 processor (Arm Neoverse V1 cores), on an Ubuntu 22.04
+virtual machine with GCC 11.3, the specialized Arm64 implementation is 18 to 20
+times faster than the portable implementation:
 ~~~
 $ ./aes_perf 100000000